autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 ## Maximizing predictive performance

+**Note:** You should not call `fit()` with entirely default arguments if you are benchmarking AutoGluon-Tabular or hoping to maximize its accuracy!
 To get the best predictive accuracy with AutoGluon, you should generally use it like this:

 ```{.python .input}